brehen/master-thesis/docs/thesis_essay/essay.md

 `What will my experiments look like?`

+Some key points:

+- Language: Rust
+- Compilation target: Wasm+Wasi
+- Runtime: Wasmtime or Wasmer
+- Database required to store memes (Or fetch them from other locations)
+- A frontend either written in Rust and server-rendered, or a separate client side Svelte application that interfaces with the functions through http.

 <!--More specifically, how will we setup a academemes webpage that provides academic
 memes through a serverless application?
 Should I make both an implementation in Docker with Node as a backend and one version written in Rust that gets compiled